NeuralEnsemble/NeuroinformaticsTutorial/Exercises/Exercise6_FruitFlyBrainObservatory.md

 There are lots of ways you can explore the data in NeuroNLP, check out the demos for more ways to slice and combine the data.

-#### Explore the Lamina and build up a Cartridge model
+#### Explore Fly Medulla Circuit from Janelia EM Data

-NeuroNLP contains the detailed connectomic data of the visual system.
-We can start out by visualizing all the Lamina neurons in NeuroNLP
+NeuroNLP contains the detailed connectomic data of the [7 column medulla Electro-Microscopy (EM) data](https://github.com/janelia/connectomehackthon2015) published by Janelia research campus.
+We can start out by visualizing all the Lamina neurons that innervate the Medulla in NeuroNLP

     "Show neurons in the Lamina"

+Note that the data only contains the part of the neurons in the medulla.
+Therefore, currently, we can only visualize their axons in the Medulla.

-We can look at the first layer of neurons in the lamina, the L1 neurons, using:
+We can look at the axons of the Lamina L1 neurons in the Medulla, using:

     "Show L1 neurons in the lamina"

-Here we can start to see the columnar nature of the Lamina.
+Nevertheless we can start to see the columnar nature of the Lamina.
 We can further look at only a single cartridge in the lamina by using:

     "Show neurons in a single cartridge in the lamina"